Live operational scope, May 2026 · API v2.0

 Five steps, same pipeline Invarians runs internally.

-The reproduction path is identical across the two scopes, only the source differs.
-For Ethereum L1, the source is BigQuery public data.
-For the native bridges, the source is live RPC captured by an open collector.
+The reproduction path is identical across the L1 backtest scopes, only the dataset differs.
+For Ethereum L1 and Polygon L1, the source is BigQuery public data.
+The variable-latency bridge reproduction kit (CCIP / CCTP) publishes when calibration reaches confidence HIGH (~2026-06-03).

 01